mtenenholtz/cpai/docs/prompts.md

 # Prompts (Saved + Ad‑Hoc)

-AICP composes a final prompt from:
+CPAI composes a final prompt from:

 1) Selected saved prompts (multi‑select)
 2) Ad‑hoc prompt text (inline or full‑screen editor)

-The composed prompt is added above and below the rendered files when you run `aicp copy` or use the TUI Copy action.
+The composed prompt is added above and below the rendered files when you run `cpai copy` or use the TUI Copy action.

 ## Saved prompts

 Locations (all discovered automatically):

-- Project: `./.aicp/prompts/` or `./prompts/`
+- Project: `./.cpai/prompts/` or `./prompts/`
-- Global: `~/.aicp/prompts/`
+- Global: `~/.cpai/prompts/`

 Supported file types: `.md`, `.txt`, `.prompt` (file name becomes the prompt name).